mmarkin/GPS-NTP-Timeserver/README.md

 ![intFront_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/NewInteriorFront2.JPG)

+With the antenna shown and an acrylic top for the enclosure the GPS reception is good even indoors.

 ![intBack_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/NewInteriorBack.JPG)

 The pushbutton enables or disables the WiFi.
 The toggle switch is SPDT with a center off position.
 It selects whether